metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 5. Click on "Object Access"
 6. Double click "Audit Filtering Platform Packet drop"
 7. Check "Configure the following audit events"
-8. Check "Audit Failure" and click OK to apply
+8. Check "Failure" and click OK to apply
 9. "Audit Filtering Platform Connection" (this is optional, it's not recommend to enable this to reduce amount of data,\
 and to focus on relevant, which is monitoring dropped packets)